 Soon we were back to Poplar Lake and slalomed behind islands as much as possible to avoid the winds.
 By the time we reached our outfitter on the north side of the lake, I was tired but felt good.
 That feeling of peace and accomplishment didn’t last long however.

 We started driving towards Grand Marais and about twenty minutes later I had a phone signal and read several messages from friends asking about the riots and looting in Minneapolis.
 While Kortney and I were out having a wonderful time in nature, our city was making international news.
 An ex-girlfriend provided details as to what I had missed and what I should expect when returning to the Twin Cities.
 I had to take a detour home as protesters had gathered on the I-35W bridge while the National Guard kept a close eye and closed a portion of the interstate.
 All of the businesses in my Northeast Minneapolis neighborhood were boarded up with graffiti spray painted everywhere.
 I saw a man screaming at two police officers while I waited at a stop light to get home.
-After being in the wilderness oblivious to society, thoughts of building a cabin far away from civilization crept in strongly.
-I eventually made it home, but the city no longer felt like home.
+Everything I saw was a shock to my senses.
+I eventually made it home, but the city I have lived in for ten years felt less like home.